 The seven independent tests available within the PPM-R suite are separated into two categories: Power and Performance.

-The Power tests look to measure an individual's aptitude or potential, and include Verbal, Numerical and Perceptual Reasoning.
-The Performance tests look to measure a person's ability, or what they are currently able to do, and include Verbal Comprehension, Numerical Computation, Spatial Ability and Mechanical Understanding.
+The Power tests look to measure aptitude or potential in the test taker, and include Verbal, Numerical and Perceptual Reasoning.
+The Performance tests look to measure ability, or what the test taker is currently able to do, and include Verbal Comprehension, Numerical Computation, Spatial Ability and Mechanical Understanding.

 Each of the tests look to assess a specific psychological construct, as outlined below:

-• Verbal Reasoning - measures the test taker's capability to read, interpret and draw logical conclusions from written information
+• Verbal Reasoning - measures the capability to read, interpret and draw logical conclusions from written information

-• Numerical Reasoning - measures the test taker's capability to interpret numerical information by identifying the relationship between pairs of numbers
+• Numerical Reasoning - measures the capability to interpret numerical information by identifying the relationship between pairs of numbers

-• Perceptual Reasoning - measures the test taker's capability to solve problems presented in the form of diagrams
+• Perceptual Reasoning - measures the capability to solve problems presented in the form of diagrams

-• Verbal Comprehension - measures the test taker's ability to comprehend written information
+• Verbal Comprehension - measures the ability to comprehend written information

-• Numerical Computation - measures the test taker's ability to use basic numerical principles, specifically addition, subtraction, multiplication and division
+• Numerical Computation - measures the ability to use basic numerical principles, specifically addition, subtraction, multiplication and division

-• Spatial Ability - measures the test taker's ability to manipulate two-dimensional shapes within their “mind's eye”
+• Spatial Ability - measures the ability to manipulate two-dimensional shapes in the mind

-• Mechanical Understanding - measures the test taker's understanding of how mechanical things work
+• Mechanical Understanding - measures the understanding of how mechanical things work

 The PPM-R tests can be used individually to measure a specific ability or aptitude, or grouped into smaller test suites that match the ability and aptitude requirements of specific roles.
 An example of a smaller test suite would be the combination of Numerical Computation, Spatial Ability and Mechanical Understanding tests to assess individuals for engineering or technical roles.